joanna2028/INTERPLANETARY-ID-SYSTEM/README.md

 everyone makes decisions and sign contracts.

 Digital ID is private, this puts you and everybody in sole control of your digital ID and DATA.
 You make the decisions.
-Verifiable ID, will make it easier to stay in control and help unlock more trustworthy internet and world.
+Verifiable IDs, will make it easier to stay in control and help unlock more trustworthy internet and world.
 KEY to Rebuild Trust.

 blockchain.com KEY to rebuild TRUST. worldwide.